daltare/cedenTools/README.md

 This section describes how to install the package, and how to use it to construct a query of the CEDEN database via the CEDEN web services.

 ### Installation
-To install the package, run the following lines of code:
+To install and load the package, run the following lines of code:
 ```
 install.packages('devtools')
 devtools::install_github('daltare/cedenTools')